wikitops/ansible_nginx/README.md

 # Ansible : Playbook Nginx

-The aim of this project is to deploy a simple Nginx instance on Vagrant with a simple example website project.
+The aim of this project is to deploy Nginx on Linux Vagrant instance.

 ## Getting Started